Triplicane: Housing

-Known as 'Bachelor's Paradise', Triplicane is home to about 200 boarding houses (locally known as mansions) out of the 700 odd ones in the city, many of them with about 30 to 60 rooms.
+Known as 'Bachelor's Paradise', Triplicane is home to about 200 boarding houses out of the 700 odd ones in the city, many of them with about 30 to 60 rooms.
 Soon after independence, boarding houses began to appear in the area to cater to the needs of the individual migrants from various parts of the country.
-The first four boarding houses, known locally as mansions, were built in the 1950s by farmers from the southern parts of Tamil Nadu after successive droughts had threatened their livelihood.
+The first four boarding houses, were built in the 1950s by farmers from the southern parts of Tamil Nadu after successive droughts had threatened their livelihood.
 They gave out rooms on rent to traders who came to the city from other parts of the state.
 These are owned today by their progeny, without much change in their structures.
-Notable people who have at one time or another lived in the bachelor pads of Triplicane include political figures Periyar, Annadurai and Karunanidhi.
+Notable people who have at one time or another lived in the bachelor pads of Triplicane include political figures Periyar, C. N. Annadurai and M. Karunanidhi.

 Availability of low-cost rentals and different affordable cuisines in the area is said to be the reason behind the constant patronage to these mansions for decades.
 Recently, these boarding houses have started attracting a more gentrified crowd.